-- a.
-That the personal representative has properly administered the estate. - b.
-That the personal representative has paid or settled all claims that were lawfully presented and that written satisfaction of all claims is attached or filed in the cause (or if the estate has been declared insolvent that the estate has been distributed in accordance with the Plan of Distribution). - c.
-That the personal representative has paid or has set aside funds to pay all expenses of administration, including bond premiums and Court costs. - d.
+- d.
+That the Personal Representative has paid or has set aside funds to pay all expenses of administration, including bond premiums and Court costs. - e.
 That, consistent with all of the requirements of TENN.
-CODE ANN. § 30-2-306, the personal representative has mailed or delivered a copy of the published notice of the requirement to file claims to the creditors of the decedent who were known to or reasonably ascertainable by the personal representative. - e.
-That the personal representative has filed in the cause the final receipt and release from the Tennessee Department of Revenue evidencing payment of all Tennessee inheritance and/or estate tax due from the estate, or, in the alternative, a non-taxable certificate.
-(Note: In lieu of this statement, if the gross estate is less than \$100,000 in value and if decedent made no gifts during decedent's lifetime with a value exceeding the statutory exclusion, the petition may contain a statement that the court has waived, or is requested to waive, filing of the inheritance tax return under TENN.
+CODE ANN. § 30-2-306, the Personal Representative has mailed or delivered a copy of the published notice of the requirement to file claims to the creditors of the decedent who were known to or reasonably ascertainable by the Personal Representative. - f.
+That the Personal Representative has filed in the cause the final receipt and release from the Tennessee Department of Revenue evidencing payment of all Tennessee inheritance and/or estate tax due from the estate, or, in the alternative, a non-taxable certificate.
+(Note: In lieu of this statement, if the gross estate is less than \$100,000 in value and if decedent made no gifts during decedent's lifetime with a value exceeding the statutory exclusion, the Petition may contain a statement that the court has waived, or is requested to waive, filing of the inheritance tax return under TENN.
 CODE.
-ANN. § 67-8-409.) - f.
-That the personal representative has distributed the estate according to the will and has obtained and filed receipts for specific bequests or, if the decedent did not leave a will, has distributed the estate according to the laws of intestate succession.

-- g.
-That the personal representative has complied with TENN.
-CODE ANN. § 30-2-301 requiring a copy of the will or appropriate portion thereof to be furnished to legatees or devisees under the will or, in case of an intestate estate, that a copy of the Letters of Administration has been sent to the distributees. - h.
-Whether any residuary beneficiary is under a disability. - i.
-That a receipt and waiver from each residuary beneficiary is attached in which each residuary distributee acknowledges that the estate has been properly distributed to him or her and that the statement is filed in lieu of a more detailed accounting. - j.
+ANN. § 67-8-409.) - g.
+That the Personal Representative has distributed the estate according to the will and has obtained and filed receipts for specific bequests or, if the decedent did not leave a will, has distributed the estate according to the laws of intestate succession. - h.
+That the Personal Representative has complied with TENN.
+CODE ANN. § 30-2-301 requiring a copy of the will or appropriate portion thereof to be furnished to legatees or devisees under the will or, in case of an intestate estate, that a copy of the Letters of Administration has been sent to the distributees. - i.
+Whether any residuary beneficiary is under a disability. - j.
+That a receipt and waiver from each residuary beneficiary is attached in which each residuary distributee acknowledges that the estate has been properly distributed to him or her and that the statement is filed in lieu of a more detailed accounting. - k.
 TennCare Release.
-In addition to the foregoing requirements, the petition to close a decedent's estate shall have an attached release from the Bureau of TennCare of the Tennessee Department of Finance and Administration or, in the alternative, a statement that the decedent was under age 55 at the time of death.
+In addition to the foregoing requirements, the Petition to close a decedent's estate shall have an attached release from the Bureau of TennCare of the Tennessee Department of Finance and Administration or, in the alternative, a statement that the decedent was under age 55 at the time of death.
 While the Court prefers the obtaining of the TennCare release, the Court may, upon application, waive the release upon a satisfactory showing that the decedent, at the time of death, was not enrolled in the TennCare program.

-RULE XVI
+RULE XVII